lanl-aea/waves/docs/computational_practices_build_system.rst

        source: output1
        action: action2 --input output1 --output output2

-As the number of discrete tasks increases, and as cross-dependencies grow, the importance of an automated tool to construct the build order becomes more important.
+As the number of discrete tasks increases, and as cross-dependencies grow, an automated tool to construct the build order becomes more important.

 Task definitions go by different names in different build systems, such as "rule" in `GNU Make`_ :cite:`gnu-make` or "task" in `SCons`_ :cite:`SCons`.
 Task definitions may be simplified for common actions by "pattern rules" in GNU Make